Taedonggang: History

-In 2000, the North Korean government decided to acquire a brewery.
-At that point having good relationships with the West, via connections to Germany, the Government of North Korea bought the intact and still in place brewery plant of the closed Ushers of Trowbridge, Wiltshire, England for £1.5 million via broker Uwe Oehms.
+In 2000, Kim Jong Il decided the country needed a showcase brewery.
+At that point having good relations with the West, via connections to Germany, the Government of North Korea bought the intact and still in place brewery plant of the closed Ushers of Trowbridge, Wiltshire, England for £1.5 million via broker Uwe Oehms.
 Concerned it could be used for chemical weapons production, after assurances, Peter Ward, of brewing company Thomas Hardy Brewing and Packaging bought the plant and arranged for a team from North Korea to travel to Trowbridge to dismantle it.
 Reinstalled and operational from 2002, the brewery uses German-made computerized brewing control technology.
 Since then, North Korea has had a steady supply of beer.

 On 3 July 2009, a commercial for the product was broadcast on state-run Korean Central Television in a rare move, as there are very few advertisements on North Korean television.
 The commercial shows technicians sampling the beer and beer bottles floating in space, shooting out foam reminiscent of a missile launch.
 North Korea's Taepodong missiles are sometimes called "Taedong" missiles.
 The commercial has been broadcast three times in all.

 Since 2016, the beer has been available in China in limited amounts.

 Product characteristics

+Taedonggang beer is named after the Taedong River, which runs through the centre of Pyongyang.
+Its water comes from upstream Taedong River, barley and rice from South Hwanghae Province and hops from Ryanggang Province.